The Regents Canal and its History

 8 pm Thursday

-The meeting will take place at Stephens House, 17 East End Road, Finchley N3 3QE.
-Refreshments will be available from 7.30 pm and the meeting will begin at 8.00 pm.
+The meeting took place at Stephens House, 17 East End Road, Finchley N3 3QE.